 Attention is a currency, and business competition for this currency is rough and getting rougher with each day.

-As minds of today get oversaturated with information, people become more selective about online resources they visit.
+As the minds of today get oversaturated with information, people become more selective about the online resources they visit.
 The number of people who value their “informational hygiene” grows, which means that with each day, fight for people’s attention gets more and more complicated.
 However, nothing to worry about if you remember a simple rule: people prefer resources that deliver the biggest value with the minimum of distractions.
-Developing digital resource with this rule in mind is necessary for business’ success.
+Developing digital resources with this rule in mind is necessary for business success.

 The only thing to figure out is what people consider to be “the biggest value” regarding a website?
 What are the elements to make them enjoy surfing a website and return back to it later?

 So content is important no doubt.
 And you may think that it is kinda an overstatement to write it here.
 However, our thesis is not that a website should have content that a user is looking for.
 Our thesis is that your website needs to have slightly more than that.

 Relevant content is a no-brainer here.
 However, it will benefit a company if its website has more than just a required minimum that users are looking for.

 For instance, a blog can add a lot of value to a website.
 However, if a website has a blog, the content in it should be created to meet the interests and values of the target audience and not only be aimed at promoting the website’s SEO.
 Blog packed with relevant content will make users trust a website more, and it is much more probable this way users will add the web resource to their browser’s bookmarks.